Basketball Referee

 A legal screen can only be set when the screener is stationary, except when both players are moving in the same direction.
 So, because you have not stopped (become stationary) it seems like it is an illegal screen UNLESS you are both moving in the same direction, he is behind you, and as you slow down he runs into you.

-Asked by CS almost 10 years ago
+Asked by Marv over 10 years ago

-Asked by rimbreaker about 10 years ago
+Asked by Cynthia about 11 years ago